2025 artists impression of Blackpool Multiversity

 Phases of Work at Talbot Gateway

-About the New Blackpool ‘Multiversity’
+What is the New Blackpool ‘Multiversity’?

 The Multiversity campus is a unique solution to provide a cutting-edge response to local, regional and national educational priorities.
 A high quality, technical and professional curriculum will be on offer, co-created with local employers and in partnership with Blackpool and the Fylde College (B&FC) and Lancaster University.
 The world-class learning facility will support skills growth in Lancashire.